This post reviews the Woolworth Building tours.

 WOOLWORTH BUILDING TOURS

-NOTE: As of October 2022, these tours are currently not available.
+NOTE: These tours have not been available for several years.
 We will update this post when they are available again.

 On the 30-minute tour, you visit the spectacular lobby made of marble with intricate mosaics, stained glass, and even gargoyles!